 Appendix 2: Audit team

 Your audit team has been drawn from our specialist public sector assurance department.
-Our audit team consists of a mix of new and existing staff to enable both a fresh perspective to be made whilst ensuring a consistency in day to day staff involved in you audit
+Our audit team remains mostly the same as in 2015/16 ensuring a consistency in day to day staff involved in your audit.